vikchupak/DevOps/Linux/ShellScripting/CLI.Commands.md

-# How cli commands are executed
+# How CLI commands are executed

 Example with docker CLI command `docker ps`